 SMPL Q&A is a blog feature in which we interview experts on all things relevant to branding, design and simplicity.
-In this Q&A, we speak with senior UX strategist James Barnes about the tenets of effective and compelling UX design in the consumer and B2B space.
+In this Q&A we speak with Leesa Wytock, senior director of experience, about our engagement with HMH.

 When companies approach branding firms like Siegel+Gale for guidance on merging two corporate or product brands, the request is typically for us to develop a name, logo, endorsement strategy and story for the new merged entity.
 In many cases, however, it’s not the right move to simply create and launch a new brand identity overnight.
 Merging brands is a process.
 It’s about transitioning equity, shifting perceptions and migrating customers.